softwareinspiration/ionic-training-decks/src/assets/data/markdown/ionic-react/state-management.md

 React Context provides a way for us to <a href="https://reactjs.org/docs/context.html" target="_blank">share data across a component tree</a> without manually passing it through props.
 It also allows us to decouple our components from our business logic.
 It's a win-win!

+We're going to create a React Context to manage our authentication state.
+With it, we'll force unauthenticated users to our login page, and only allow authenticated users access to our tea page.
+We'll also use it to integrate sign in and sign out functionality within our components.

 ### `!important;` About State Management

 There are countless ways to incorporate state management into a React application.
 Using a third party library, such as <a href="https://redux.js.org/" target="_blank">Redux</a> and <a href="https://mobx.js.org/README.html" target="_blank">MobX</a>, is a very common way React applications incorporate state management.
 Additionally, you could create your own flavor of state management using capabilities React provides out-of-the-box.